In this review, I will take a look at the Pflueger Purist Spinning Reel which is the next model up from the Pflueger President Spinning Reel.

 For our field test, I paired the Pflueger Purist Model 1330X with my 7′ St Croix Mojo Inshore rod and headed out to the pass on the Salted Angler.
 We arrived on the backside of Ding Darling National Wildlife Refuge about an hour after the slack tide started to subside.

-I found one of my favorite grassy patches and we baited up with a live shrimp and a float and started to see what we could turn up.
+I found one of my favorite grassy patches, and we baited up with live shrimp and a float.
+We started to see what we could turn up.
 Bam!
-The first cast I nailed a nice 20″ spotted sea trout, this was looking like it was going to be a good day.
+I nailed a nice 20″ spotted sea trout in the first cast.
+This was looking like it was going to be a good day.

-The Purist was able to bring the trout in nice and smoothly, as the fish got close to the boat it decided to take a run and test out the drag.
-I was impressed with the smoothness of the drag, no jerky motion just a smooth start and stop.
+The Purist brought the trout in nicely and smoothly, and as the fish got close to the boat, it decided to take a run and test out the drag.
+I was impressed with the smoothness of the drag; there was no jerky motion, just a smooth start and stop.

-We fished for about 2 hours and I was able to land a half dozen trout between 14″ and 20″.
-Overall the reel performed well and balanced nicely with the Mojo.
-My reel was nice a smooth out of the box and I will be interested to see how it performs over the next year or so.
+We fished for about 2 hours, and I landed a half dozen trout between 14″ and 20″.
+Overall, the reel performed well and balanced nicely with the Mojo.
+My reel was smooth and out of the box, and I will be interested to see how it performs over the next year.

 From some of the other reviews I have read, it appears that there are some inconsistencies in the manufacturing of this particular model of the Pflueger brand.